MichaelsPlayground/BleClientBlessedPart3/readme.md

-# Bluetooth Low Energy Client with BLESSED-ANDROID library (part 2)
+# Bluetooth Low Energy Client with BLESSED-ANDROID library (part 3)

 This is the part 3 BLE Client example using the library in https://github.com/weliem/blessed-android.

 The code is changed to get a better user experience.
-The changes took place in the BluetoothHandler.java file to connect to the sample server app (BleServerBlessedOriginal).
+The changes took place in the BluetoothHandler.java file to connect to the sample server app (BleServerBlessedOriginal) and the MainActivity.java.

 The library in use (BLESSED-ANDROID) is available here: https://github.com/weliem/blessed-android provided by **Martijn van Welie**.